jorge07/hollywood/docs/guide/first-business-module.md

 # Structure

-This is the final structure you can find in examples folder in the repository for guide/chapter-3
+This is the final structure you can find in the examples folder in the repository for guide/chapter-3

 ```bash
 chapter-3